 What’s happening with the coronavirus vaccine?

-There are multiple COVID-19 vaccines being investigated accross the globe at the moment but, in the UK, there are 2 front runners:
+There are multiple COVID-19 vaccines being investigated accross the globe at the moment – including the German/US BioNTech/Pfizer one that’s the first vaccine in the world to be shown to be effective.
+In the UK, there are 2 other front runners:

 There is also a vaccine trial running at Cambridge University that involves a DNA vaccine that will be needle-free – delivered via a burst of air through the skin.